Some experiences in life are too powerful and intimate to be captured with words. I had such an experience last night.

-Even though I know my words will fail me, I feel compelled to try to share.
-How can I keep from testifying to what the Lord has done?
+Even though I know words will fail me, I feel compelled to share.
+How can I keep from testifying to what God has done?

 Could I live in Korea forever?

 What if I didn’t become a piano teacher and did something completely different (like teach English)?

 Is playing the piano essential to me?
 If so, what does that mean?

 Basically, I’ve been questioning every assumption I have ever had about my future, my identity, and my life.
 By Friday, I was feeling a bit drained from all the over-thinking.

 Probably not coincidentally, these questions arose during a week in which I didn’t touch a piano (because of a cold and my Korean language classes starting).
 Friday, when I finally sat in front of a piano, I decided that yes, I do love playing the piano.
 There is something within me that just feels right when I let music flow out through my fingers.
 But, I still didn’t know what that meant for my future in a practical sense.

 Does having this passion and gift mean I should aspire to be a concert pianist, or would playing for myself in my living room be just as good a use of my gift?
 (Or is there something in between?)

 On the way from practicing to a prayer meeting at church, a thought suddenly came to me, one of those thoughts that didn’t seem to have originated in me: The desires that burn deep within you and the potential you have will be fully realized in heaven.